Sunday, May 26, 2013

 Has being Jewish transcended from a religious belief to being a cultural one?
 Is it the same for other religions, and cultures?

 In December, my family reunited in Vancouver to celebrate our tradition of Christmas.
 We also lit a menorah each night, and observed Hannukah rituals.
-But it was a ritual.
-It was a tradition.
+But it was a ritual my brother-in-law honoured and we respected his tradition.
+My parents are Catholic, there was nothing religious about the lighting of the candle.
+I let my son have the honour, and I’m atheist.

 Persians recently celebrated their New Year, Nowrooz.
 It’s not a religious festival, it’s a cultural one.
 Still, like religious traditions, there are rituals that are kept.
 The Haft-Seen is a table with a specific list of 7 items on it, people jump over fires.